MarioSieg/MarioSieg/README.md

 It all started 10 years ago with game development using Unity and C#.<br>
 From that point I became so interested in programming,<br>
 that I made it a lifestyle for me.<br>
-Since the I've written multiple projects from scratch using C, C++ and x86-64 assembler:<br>
+Since then I've written multiple projects from scratch using C, C++ and x86-64 assembler:<br>
 A full featured 3D game engine with editor,<br>
 a compiler, virtual machine, JIT compiler, bootloader, mini OS kernel.<br>
 Currently I'm working on a new high end scripting language [Corium](https://github.com/MarioSieg/Corium)<br>